FirstLegoLeague/launcher/docs/userguide.md

 1. [**Launcher:**](#launcher) provides a panel through which the user opens the other modules.
 Module configuration is done from the launcher.
 1. [**Tournament:**](#tournament) loads tournament Schedule file or Team List and provides tournament-wide configuration options.
 1. [**Scoring:**](#scoring) provides score entry and management.
 The referee or scorekeeper selects a team (loaded in `Tournament`) and round, and records missions completed by the team's robot.
-After the score has been submitted it can be viewed in a searchable list containing all the scores.
+After the score has been submitted it can be viewed in a searchable list of all the scores.
 1. [**Results Display:**](#results-display) shows the team's match results.
 1. [**Timer:**](#timer) starts and displays the match timer.
 1. [**Tournament Status Display:**](#tournament-status-display) (not completed yet) shows whether the tournament is running ahead or behind schedule, and also shows the "next up" teams.